thejhh/blockjs/doc/draft/components/README.md

 Main Component
 --------------

-The main component specifies where the application starts:
+The main component specifies where the application starts and what objects it can use:

 ![Main component for an application](https://github.com/jheusala/blockjs/raw/master/doc/draft/components/main.png)

+This application uses an object named httpd and a programmer can use all components defined for that specific object.

 Data components
 ---------------